elear-solutions/docs/source/index.rst

 Welcome to the COCO Documentation
 =================================

 Learn all about COCO here.
-We introduce you to the concepts and architecture, allow you to get started quickly with the various platform API's with explained code examples, and finally allow you to deep dive into the API Documentation and build your own COCO-based solutions.
+We introduce you to the concepts and architecture, allow you to get started quickly with the various platform API's with explained code examples, and finally allow you to deep dive into the API Documentation and build your own COCO-based solution.

 .. toctree::
    :maxdepth: 5